|MP 6.01.49||Computed Tomography Perfusion Imaging of the Brain|

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 Therefore, FDA-approved devices may be assessed on the basis of their medical necessity.

-This policy was created in April 2007 and updated periodically with literature review.
-The most recent update covers the period of August 2012 through July 17, 2013.
+This policy was created in April 2007 and was updated periodically with a search of the MEDLINE database.
+The most recent literature update was performed through July 22, 2014.

 Acute Cerebral Ischemia